Hardware Selection Guide for Meeting Room TV

 Installation Considerations

 Before finalizing hardware, review the physical layout of the room and the planned placement of each device.
+A typical installation may include:

 • A TV or display mounted at the front of the room